spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

    174 META-INF/spring-configuration-metadata-whitelist.properties
 ```

 Note that the `spring-configuration-metadata.json` file is quite large.
-This is because it contains the concatenation of all the properties that are available at runtime to the log sink (some of them come from spring-boot-actuator.jar, some of them come from spring-boot-autoconfigure.jar, some more from spring-cloud-starter-stream-sink-log.jar, and so on).
+This is because it contains the concatenation of all the properties that are available to the log sink at runtime (some of them come from `spring-boot-actuator.jar`, some of them come from `spring-boot-autoconfigure.jar`, some more come from `spring-cloud-starter-stream-sink-log.jar`, and so on).
 Data Flow always relies on all those properties, even when a companion artifact is not available, but here all have been merged into a single file.

 <!--TIP-->

-The `spring-cloud-app-starter-metadata-maven-plugin` plugin generates ready to use application metadata.jar artifact.
-Just make sure the plugin is configured in your application's pom.
+The `spring-cloud-app-starter-metadata-maven-plugin` plugin generates a ready-to-use application `metadata.jar` artifact.
+Make sure the plugin is configured in your application's pom.

 <!--END_TIP-->

 ### Metadata Container Image Label

-For the container image packaged applications, the whitelisted properties are used at compile time to extract only the whitelisted configuration metadata form the `spring-configuration-metadata.json` file and insert it as a configuration label in the generated application container image.
-Therefore the produced container image contains the application itself as well as the whitelisted configuration metadata for it.
-Not need for a companion artifact.
+For applications packaged as container images, the whitelisted properties are used at compile time to extract only the whitelisted configuration metadata from the `spring-configuration-metadata.json` file and insert it as a configuration label in the generated application container image.
+Therefore, the produced container image contains the application itself as well as the whitelisted configuration metadata for it.
+There is no need for a companion artifact.

-At compile time the `spring-cloud-app-starter-metadata-maven-plugin` generates a `META-INF/spring-configuration-metadata-encoded.properties` file with a single property inside: `org.springframework.cloud.dataflow.spring.configuration.metadata.json`.
-The property value is the strigified, whitelisted subset of the configuration metadata.
+At compile time, the `spring-cloud-app-starter-metadata-maven-plugin` generates a `META-INF/spring-configuration-metadata-encoded.properties` file with a single property inside: `org.springframework.cloud.dataflow.spring.configuration.metadata.json`.
+The property value is the stringified, whitelisted subset of the configuration metadata.
+The following listing shows a typical metadata JSON file:

 ```properties
 org.springframework.cloud.dataflow.spring.configuration.metadata.json={\n  \"groups\": [{\n    \"name\": \"log\",\n    \"type\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\",\n    \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n  }],\n  \"properties\": [\n    {\n      \"name\": \"log.expression\",\n      \"type\": \"java.lang.String\",\n      \"description\": \"A SpEL expression (against the incoming message) to evaluate as the logged message.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\",\n      \"defaultValue\": \"payload\"\n    },\n    {\n      \"name\": \"log.level\",\n      \"type\": \"org.springframework.integration.handler.LoggingHandler$Level\",\n      \"description\": \"The level at which to log messages.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n    },\n    {\n      \"name\": \"log.name\",\n      \"type\": \"java.lang.String\",\n      \"description\": \"The name of the logger to use.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n    }\n  ],\n  \"hints\": []\n}